-However, in spite of my best efforts and intentions of my crew while carrying out deck procedures, oil pollution incidents did happen on ships and I will explain in the following paragraphs why they happened and how they could have been avoided.
-Several major oil spills in the past have resulted to monstrous disasters to marine environment and human lives.
+However, in spite of my best efforts and intentions of my crew, while carrying out deck procedures, oil pollution incidents did happen on ships and I will explain in the following paragraphs why they happened and how they could have been avoided.
+Several major oil spills in the past have resulted in monstrous disasters to the marine environment and human lives.

 Having said that, you can still not be sure if the person joining your ship has ever been trained to handle oil or chemicals, despite having the requisite certificates in his or her possession.
 Today we all are well aware of the quality of training for fighting oil pollution given to raw seamen joining ships for the first time.

 More than training, sometimes a little common sense is enough to avoid an incident on ships but as the saying goes; common sense is not too common.

 I have seen some very challenging times on my ships where oil pollution incidents were concerned.
 I will narrate a few of these incidents and then we will see what went wrong causing such incidents and how they could have been avoided.
 Most of these incidents were a product of human error resulting from a lack of knowledge to handle engine room machinery or while handling deck machinery equipment and procedures.

 Oil Pollution Incident 1 : During heavy rain, we noticed a fine oil sheen growing close to the hull in US waters in a closed harbor.